Trioplane/type-tank/README.md

 ## Requirements:
 - A **Code Editor** that **supports JSDoc and has Autocomplete** *(sorry glitch users)*
-- APS Template (look at the bottom of this message)
+- APS Template (look at the bottom of this readme)

 ## How to use:
 - You can put the `type-tank.js` in `server/lib` then add